 Point the agent at site photos, floor plans, or reference images on your machine.
 It reads your files, understands the context, and builds geometry that matches materials, proportions, and site conditions.

-"Create scenes for front, rear, left, right elevations and a 3/4 aerial."
 The agent sets up named camera positions, applies styles, and saves them as Scenes you can tab through.
 Go from model to client presentation without touching the camera.

 Need to show a contractor the build order?
 The agent walks through your model layer by layer, showing and hiding components in sequence, and captures a screenshot at each stage.
-What used to mean manually toggling visibility and exporting views is now one request.

 One-time purchase.
 No subscription.
 Lifetime updates are free.